Barbara Else

-Barbara Helen Else (born 1947), also known as Barbara Neale, is a New Zealand writer, editor, and playwright.
+Barbara Helen Else (born 1947), previously known as Barbara Neale, is a New Zealand writer, editor, and playwright.
 She has written novels for adults and children, plays, short stories and articles and has edited anthologies of children's stories.
-She has received a number of awards and fellowships including the New Zealand Order of Merit for services to literature, the Storylines Margaret Mahy Medal and the Victoria University of Wellington's Writer's Fellowship.
+She has received a number of awards and fellowships including the New Zealand Order of Merit for services to literature, the Storylines Margaret Mahy Medal and the Victoria University of Wellington's Writer's Fellowship and The Prime Minister’s Award for Literature.

 Biography

-Barbara Else (also published as Barbara Neale) was born in Invercargill, New Zealand in 1947.
+Barbara Else was born in Invercargill, New Zealand in 1947.
 She lived in Riverton until age two, when her family moved to Wellington.
 She has lived in various parts of New Zealand, including Auckland, Oamaru, Christchurch and Dunedin as well as in San Diego, California.

 She graduated with an MA from Otago University in 1969 and has worked as a university tutor, an editor and a freelance writer.
 Her first husband, Jim Neale, was a physician.
 They had two daughters.